seb86/MailPoet-WooCommerce-Add-on/readme.txt

 = Support =

 This plugin will no longer be supported or maintained.
-I suggest you upgrade <a href="https://sebastiendumont.com/product-category/mailpoet/">MailPoet Checkout Subscription for WooCommerce</a> to receive continued support. <a href="https://wordpress.org/plugins/mailpoet/">MailPoet 3</a> will be required.
-All previous settings will be carried over.

-> #### Additional Features
-> - Manage subscription from account dashboard.<br />
-> - Subscription notice added to order email if customers subscribed.<br />

-[Sign up](http://eepurl.com/c0hQe9) to be notified of release.

 **More information**